slightknack/slightknack.dev/content/blog/life.md

         - e.g. telegraphing photos, building bigger blimps,

 So in the future, I hope that you look at this piece of writing and say "of course, this is obvious, you did not discover this, why did you take the time to write it down?"
 The reason I recorded it is not because these ideas are completely my own,

+### Conclusion
+You are part of many stories, each story being a small self-organizing slice of the universe that propogates through time.
+Take joy in being a part of this system.
+Although the universe contains stories whose patterns you will never fully understand, find solace in the patterns that you do understand, and excitement in knowing that there will always be more to discover.
+Take pride in being a small footnote in the *Grand Story of the Universe*.
+Do your best to propogate the ideals of life within this story.
+Respect tradation, but appreciate the slow march of progress.
+Appreciate life, and its dual, entropy, for there is a balance in all things.